 If women are strong enough, they have sex only when they want to.
 Some men realize over time that the women they married are actually people, not sex providers, and modify their behavior accordingly.

 Other men turn to women who aren’t their wives, sometimes very young women, sometimes children.
-Most men aren’t willing to seduce these other women—that’s too much work—so they grope or rape or molest or use their power in whatever field of endeavor they inhabit to coerce.
+Most men aren’t willing to seduce these other women—that’s too much work—so they grope or rape or molest or use their power in whatever field of endeavor they occupy.

 Some never go through with the sex itself.
 They are addicted to female admiration and string women along but never take the decisive step.
 There are lots of men like this.
 I suppose we have to be grateful that they don’t take the decisive step, but having been one of these foolish, strung-along women, I don’t feel very grateful.